-Rest is key to engaging the Word of God; or perhaps put better this way: the Word of God better (or even best) engages my life, your life, when I have seasons of intentionally chosen rest.
-Chosen rest to have time with God – both quality and quantity.
+Rest is key to engaging the Word of God; better yet, the Word of God best engages my life when I have seasons of intentional – quality and quantity – rest.

-The “for” in 4:12 is there to explain what and why the author is talking about rest.
-He is talking about rest, differing kinds of rest in this passage, because they are all important for the Word of God to do what God intends to do with His Word.
-He illustrates via these differing ‘rest’ examples.
+The “for” in 4:12 explains why the author is talking about rest.
+He is talking about rest because it is important for the Word of God to do what God intends to do.

 The challenge is this: